County Role in Siting Renewable Energy Projects

 Though County conservationists do not have direct regulatory power in siting decisions for large-scale solar and wind projects, they play an important advisory role by offering environmental insights and recommendations to minimize ecological impacts.

-Renewable energy projects can offer conservation opportunities like reducing nutrient loading to groundwater and surface water, and by planting pollinator habitat.
-But also can compete with or create confusion around conservation programs, such as Farmland Preservation Program (click for FAQs).
+Renewable energy projects can offer conservation opportunities like reducing nutrient loading to groundwater and surface water or planting pollinator habitat.
+Click here for DNR's Storm water management BMPs for solar arrays.

 Considering a wind or solar ordinance?